swentel/indieweb/README.md

 Note that Bridgy prefers p-summary over e-content, but for original tweets p-name first.
 See https://brid.gy/about#microformats.
 You can preview your posts on Bridgy to verify your markup is ok.

-The module ships with default Twitter and Facebook channels.
-More channels and other configuration can be configured at /admin/config/services/indieweb/publish.
-These channels are also used for the q=syndicate-to request for micropub, see micropub for more information.
+The module ships with a default Twitter target.
+More targets and other configuration can be configured at /admin/config/services/indieweb/send.
+These targets are also used for the q=syndicate-to request for micropub, see micropub for more information.

-This module exposes per channel an extra field which you can configure on the 'Manage Display' pages of each node and comment type.
+This module exposes per target an extra field which you can configure on the 'Manage Display' pages of each node and comment type.
 That field exposes that snippet.
 See indieweb_node_view() and indieweb_comment_view().
-More info about this at https://brid.gy/about#webmentions Currently this field will be printed, even if you do not publish to that channel, that will be altered later.
+More info about this at https://brid.gy/about#webmentions.
+Currently this field will be printed, even if you do not syndicate to that target, that will be altered later.

-You can also configure to just enter a custom URL, or use a "link" field to publish to.
+You can also configure to just enter a custom URL, or use a "link" field to send a webmention to.
 On comments, these link fields can be pre-filled when replying when the parent comment has a webmention reference.

 ## Microformats

 Microformats are extensions to HTML for marking up people, organizations, events, locations, blog posts, products, reviews, resumes, recipes etc. Sites use microformats to publish a standard API that is consumed and used by search engines, aggregators, and other tools.
 See https://indieweb.org/microformats for more info.
-You will want to enable this if you want to publish.
+You will want to enable this if you want to syndicate.
 Also read https://brid.gy/about#microformats for details how Bridgy decides what to publish if you are using that service.

 Your homepage should contain a h-card entry.
 This module does not expose this for you (yet).
 An example: